NuclearAtk/geacon_pro/README.md

 There are some custom settings in config.go:

 * Proxy: Proxy sets the function of sending packets by proxy.
 You can find details in Implementation Details.
+* Unhook: Unhook can be used to bypass hooking of Anti-Virus, however, it is not stable now.
 * Remark: Remark can be used to remark the machine when it connects to server, which is convenient for distinguishing different scenes.
 That is, if Remark="test", the name of the online machine will be set as ComputerName [test].
 * ExecuteKey: ExecuteKey can perform simple anti-sandbox.
 If the value is "password", ```geacon_pro.exe password``` is required for execution after setting.
 The sandbox or blue team members cannot execute it because they do not know the key.
 * ExecuteTime: ExecuteTime can perform simple anti-sandbox.
 If the current time is later than the set time, the execution will fail.
 Pay attention, it is UTC time zone.